WTW-IM/es-components/packages/es-components/src/components/controls/answer-group/AnswerGroup.md

 <AnswerGroupExample />
 ```

-You can apply different button styles using the `styleType` and `successType` props
+You can apply different button styles using the `styleType` and `selectedType` props

 ```
 const AnswerButton = require('./AnswerButton').default